raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 idle timer, and at the same time to request what the idle timeout should be from this point forward in the connection.

-The Idle Timeout TLV also MAY be initiated by a server, to unilaterally inform the client of a new idle timeout this point forward in this connection.
+Once the client has sent at least one Session Signaling message (or it is known in advance by other means that the client supports Session Signaling) the Idle Timeout TLV also MAY be initiated by a server, to unilaterally inform the client of a new idle timeout this point forward in this connection.

 It is not required that the Idle Timeout TLV be used in every session.